Robonauts-Everybot/FTC-Everybot-Docs/docs/manual/code.md

 }
 ```

-The above ArmUp command above takes in the ArmSubsystem, then powers the arm motor at the ARM_SPEED_UP speed while running(executing), then when the command ends it will run the arm motor at the ARM_HOLD_UP speed.
+The above ArmUp command takes in the ArmSubsystem, then powers the arm motor at the ARM_SPEED_UP speed while running(executing), then when the command ends it will run the arm motor at the ARM_HOLD_UP speed.

 ---